Tony Ayers Award

 2016

-Professor Lucas, Director of the National Centre for Epidemiology and Population Health, was recognised for her work investigating links between sun exposure, Vitamin D and multiple sclerosis.
+Emeritus Professor Lucas, was recognised for her work investigating links between sun exposure, Vitamin D and multiple sclerosis.
+At the time of the award she was the Director of the National Centre for Epidemiology and Population Health.

 2015